SabeyPlus/SecurityTraining/index.md

 - **Tampering with Legitimate QR Codes**: Cybercriminals may replace authentic QR codes in public places with their malicious versions.
 For instance, fake QR codes have been placed over legitimate ones on parking meters, leading users to fraudulent payment sites. :contentReference[oaicite:4]{index=4}

-- **Embedding Malware**: Some QR codes can initiate the download of malicious software onto your device, compromising its security and granting attackers unauthorized access. :contentReference[oaicite:5]{index=5}

 ## Real-World Examples